 How and where will your data be processed?

 Any information that we hold about you is stored on our secure servers and all payment transactions are encrypted.
 We do not keep your card details and we are PCI-DSS compliant, the standard required of businesses to enable them to take card payments.
 Only authorised personnel are permitted to access personal data in the course of their work.
 Whilst we do our best to protect your personal data, no information transferred over the internet can be guaranteed to be completely secure and you provide your information at your own risk.

 When your credit card details are required as part of the booking process, we store the last 4 digits and an authorisation token.

-The data that we collect from you may be transferred to, and stored at, a destination outside the UK and European Economic Area ("EEA"), including where we may transfer your data to our suppliers so that they can assist us with providing our services to you.
-Where your information is transferred outside of the EEA, we will take steps to ensure that the information receives the same level of protection as if it remained within the EEA, including by entering into data transfer agreements, using the EU Commission approved Standard Contractual Clauses, or by relying on certification schemes and supplementary measures.
-You have the right to details of the mechanism under which your data is transferred outside of the EEA – for this information, please contact us using the details set out under "How can you contact us?" below.
+The data that we collect from you may be transferred to, and stored at, a destination outside the UK, including where we may transfer your data to our suppliers so that they can assist us with providing our services to you.
+Where your information is transferred to another country, we will take steps to ensure that the information receives the same level of protection as if it remained within the UK, including by entering into data transfer agreements, using approved Standard Contractual Clauses, or by relying on certification schemes and supplementary measures.
+You have the right to details of the mechanism under which your data is transferred outside of the UK – for this information, please contact us using the details set out under "How can you contact us?" below.

 - Our suppliers: If you make a booking with us, it is necessary for us to share your reservation data with relevant third parties, such as hoteliers, airlines, insurers and ground-handling agents, to complete your booking.
 This may include your name, contact details, payment details, the names and ages of any guests travelling with you, along with any preferences or special circumstances you told us about when you made your booking.
 If you contact us with a query about your booking, we may pass this on to our suppliers if they are better placed to help you.